Humanity’s 8 deadly sins

 In conclusion:

-You will not find an optimistic epilogue in Lorenz’s book; he hasn’t written anything like: “But mankind always finds a way to overcome the difficulties.”
+You will not find an optimistic epilogue in Lorenz’s book.
+He did not write that mankind always finds a way to overcome difficulties.

-Forty years later, mankind not only has failed to get to the bottom, but is unaware of the danger itself.
+Forty years later, mankind has not only failed to understand, but remains wholly unaware of the danger.

 Merry Christmas, Mister Lorenz.